 After energy, water is the sector that requires immediate measures to improve green growth performance in the efficient and sustainable resource use dimension.
 The checklist matrix highlighted the need for more attention to sustainable water use issues in the national policies and sectoral strategies (Table 3).
 This is particularly urgent for three indicators due to their low and very low scores, including water use efficiency (EW1) and renewable water per capita (EW5), with scores of only circa two (2).
-Water is scarce in the country, and the trend has declined from 4,641 to 3,451 m3 per capita annually from 1992 to 2019.
-Inefficient water use, particularly in the agriculture sector, 3
+Water is scarce in the country, and the trend has declined from 4,641 to 3,451 m per capita annually from 1992 to 2019.
+Inefficient water use, particularly in the agriculture sector, worsens the problem.
+The level of water stress (EW2), due to increasing freshwater withdrawal as a proportion of available freshwater resources, has a score of 39.42.
+Barriers to green growth transition due to sustainable and efficient water use issues could be reduced by improving performance in other pillars, including waste and material use efficiency and sustainable land use.
+For example, improving the ratio of treated to non-treated municipal wastewater (ME5), which currently has a score of 31.7, could increase available freshwater resources.
+Similarly, promoting sustainable land use through organic farming and improving land use productivity by increasing yield per hectare could support sustainable and efficient water use.
+However, the scores for the share organic agriculture (SL2) and agriculture production per hectare (SL4) are both very low at around two (2).
+These indicators (i.e., ME5, SL2, and b.
+Natural capital protection roadmaps, indicating potential for future improvement.